Koppeltaal/Koppeltaal-Python-Connector/README.md

 Arguments:

 The first argument to the *koppeltaal* script is the server to connect to, for example *https://testconnectors.vhscloud.nl*.
-The username and password can be passed in as arguments or taken from *~/.koppeltaal.cfg*.
+The username, password and domain can be passed in as arguments or taken from *~/.koppeltaal.cfg*.
 The format of ~/.koppeltaal.cfg looks like this:

 ```
 [https://testconnectors.vhscloud.nl]